cloudmesh-community/book/chapters/clusters/kubernetes-417/pi-kubernetes.md

 `wifi icon> network setting>`

-The windown can be launched by
+The window can be launched by

 ```bash
     $ raspi-config